up1/course-devops-workshop/README.md

-# Course Devops Workshop : Development to Deployment
+# Devops Workshop : Development to Deployment

 ## Course outline
 * Start with Why and Problems